Constantine Bodin: Reign

 After the death of King Mihailo, Bodin inherited the Dukljan throne.
 By this time Bodin was a mature man with a turbulent background and great experiences, also having been a co-ruler of his father for several years.

-Bodin's disengagement at Dyrrhachion outraged Constantinople, relations further deteriorating when Bodin began fully supporting the Normans.
-The Byzantines, after dealing with the Normans, attacked Bodin, defeated him and once again had him imprisoned.
-He quickly had himself freed, but after this his reputation began to fall and influence to wane.

-The focus of the Serbian national and state life were then transmitted in the 1090s to the mountains of Kopaonik, where his subject, župan (count) Vukan, played the most important role in the fight of the Serbs against the Byzantine Empire.
-Bodin was pushed to the background, contributed by the dynastic conflicts and his struggle against Dubrovnik, which brought him only little fame and success.
-Thus, Bodin, who had started his career with much enthusiasm and energy, ended his life and reign without power and reputation.

 By 1085, he and his brothers had suppressed a revolt by their cousins, the sons of Mihailo's brother Radoslav in the župa of Zeta, and Bodin then ruled unchallenged.
 In spite of his earlier opposition to the Byzantine Empire, Bodin at first supported the Byzantines against the attack of Robert Guiscard and his Normans on Durazzo in 1081, but then stood idle, allowing the Normans to take the city.
 At about this time, Bodin married Jaquinta, the daughter of Argyritzos, a nobleman from Bari forced into exile in Duklja.
 Constantine Bodin's relations with the west included his support for Pope Urban II in 1089, which secured him a major concession, the upgrading of his bishop of Bar to the rank of an archbishop.
 Despite Bodin's submission to Rome, the Catholic Church only gained ground in coastal areas of his realm, while the inland parts remained under Constantinople.